-When the login page appears, enter the password you just set, select the acceptance of the terms of service, and click Login.
+When the login page appears, enter the password you just set, and click Login.

 It's a good idea to verify that the USM Anywhere Sensor is running.
 It also gives you the chance to watch the sensor actively working to find all of your assets An IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and to record events from the start.

 Note: Make sure to verify that the sensor is running before performing configuration.
 You can keep one web browser tab with the Welcome to USM Anywhere page in the background while you perform the verification on a different tab.

 In USM Anywhere, go to Data Sources > Sensors.

 You should now see your sensor in the page.
 See USM Anywhere Sensor Management for more information.

 After a few minutes, USM Anywhere locates your assets and starts registering events.